hoshikawa2/oracle-cloud-dataflow-tutorial/README.md

 ## Objectives

-- Learn how Dataflow can be used to process a large amount of data
+- Learn how Data Flow can be used to process a large amount of data
 - Learn how to integrate scalable services: File Repository, Database and Queue

 ## Prerequisites